reactjs/react.dev/content/tutorial/tutorial.md

   }
 ```

-When a new move is made, we'll update `stepNumber` by adding `stepNumber: history.length` as a parameter to `this.setState`. `this.setState` is called in Game's `handleClick` method.
-We'll also update `handleClick` to be aware of `stepNumber` when reading the current state.
-Having `handleClick` be aware of `stepNumber` will enable us to render a specific portion of the game's history:
+We will now make a few changes to the Game's `handleClick` method which fires when you click on a square.

+The `stepNumber` state we just added reflects the current move to display.
+When we make a new move and store it in the history, we'll update `stepNumber` by adding `stepNumber: history.length` as part of the `this.setState` argument.
+This ensures we don't get stuck showing the same move after a new one has been made.

+We will also replace reading `this.state.history` with `this.state.history.slice(0, this.state.stepNumber + 1)`.
+This ensures that if you "go back in time" and then make a new move from that point, we throw away all the "future" history that would now become incorrect.

 ```javascript{2,13}
   handleClick(i) {